5 Reasons A Pre-Purchase Building Inspection Is Essential

 Are There Safety Issues With the Home?

 If you have kids, you don't want them running on a floor that might suddenly give way.
 You also don't want your kids playing in a home that has mould or in a basement that may have a pest infestation.
 An inspection can generally give you a sense as to whether the house is safe to occupy.
-Knowing about potential safety hazards may allow you to keep certain parts of the house off-limits from a child until you can make necessary repairs.
+Knowing about potential safety hazards may allow you to keep certain parts of the house off-limits to a child until you can make necessary repairs.

 Are There Issues With the Wiring?